wvannoordt/PTL/README.md

 in a bash terminal and it should install.
 Below is a screenshot, check it out!

 ![PTL syntax highlighting](https://i.imgur.com/OQnrEWA.png)

+The intention is to expand the syntax highlighting capabilities to other editors as well.
+There is a `tree-sitter` grammar package for PTL [here](https://github.com/wvannoordt/tree-sitter-ptl):

 ### Other Types
 The reader is directed to [examples](https://github.com/wvannoordt/PTL/tree/master/examples) and [testing](https://github.com/wvannoordt/PTL/tree/master/testing)